Deer Head Chihuahua

 - Pomeranian – This spirited little breed typically weighs no more than 8 pounds, but it can be a real whirlwind of energy and fun.
 Originally descended from the part of northern Europe that bears its name, the Pomeranian sports a thick double coat of fur that can come in many variations of black, white, orange, red, and tan, including spotted and brindle patterns.
 Fortunately, they are quite easy to train.

-The deer head Chihuahua is well-represented in plenty of movies, TV shows, and commercials.
+The chihuahua is well-represented in plenty of movies, TV shows, and commercials.
 Gidget, who lived between 1994 and 2009, was the one-time spokesdog of Taco Bell.
 Moonie, who actually lived with Gidget for a time, also played the dog, Bruiser Woods, in the film “Legally Blonde” with Reese Witherspoon.

 Popular Names for the Deer Head Chihuahua